-As an avian ecologist for Point Blue working primarily in the Pacific Coast and Central Valley Group, I focus on training banding and nest searching interns at the Palomarin Field Station.
-In the fall and winter I also split my time with the Rangeland Monitoring Network assisting in data management, as well as with the San Francisco Bay Program surveying for Ridgway’s Rails.
+As an avian ecologist for Point Blue Conservation Science, my work is focused on training banding and nest searching (“gridding”) interns out at the Palomarin Field Station, as well as working on various landbird projects throughout Marin.
+In the fall and winter I also split my time working with the Rangeland Monitoring Network assisting in data management, and surveying for Ridgway’s Rails with the San Francisco Bay Program.

-When I am not out marinating in poison oak or combing through data at the Palomarin Field Station, you can find me at home in Bolinas drawing or wandering the neighborhood with my childhood horse.
+When I am not out in the field marinating in poison oak or combing through data at the Palomarin Field Station, you can find me at home in Bolinas wandering the neighborhood, fields, and beaches with my dog and horse.

 Email: Hilary Allen

 415.868.0655 ext.
 412